 - The register enables the owner to dispose of the vessel easily in a cost effective and timely manner.

 - No vessel will be de-registered without the mortgage first being discharged or the mortgagee’s consent.

 Gibraltar has a unique position within the European Union and registration of a vessel in Gibraltar provides access to benefits such as exemption from Value Added Tax (VAT).
-As a British overseas territory within Europe, Gibraltar is part of the European Union (EU).
-However, it does not form part of the EU’s Common Customs Union.
+As a British overseas territory within Europe, it does not form part of the EU’s Common Customs Union.
 This means that Gibraltar is outside the Value Added Tax zone and has no VAT system.
 When you register a vessel in Gibraltar the favourable tax regime means you pay: